hotmic-wp/hotmic-media-player-ios/README.md

 ### Player View Controller Delegate

-Implement the `HMPlayerViewControllerDelegate` protocol to dismiss the player when needed, such as when the user taps a button to dismiss.
-A PiP view is provided which allows you to place it into a custom Picture-in-Picture like the HotMic app does - we utilize the `PIPKit` library.
-If you’d like to support this, initialize a player view controller with `supportsMinimizingToPiP` true, then store this view controller in a strongly held property to prevent it from deallocating.
-When you wish to restore the player full-screen, provide the player view to move back into the player view controller and present the player view controller again.
+Implement the `HMPlayerViewControllerDelegate` protocol to support functionality of the player screen.

+When the user is finished with the player experience, for example when they tap a button to close the screen, the following function is called allowing you to dismiss it.
+A PiP view may be provided which allows you to place it into a custom Picture-in-Picture window, such as one provided by the `PIPKit` library.
+If you’d like to support PiP, initialize a player view controller with `supportsMinimizingToPiP: true`, then store this view controller in a strongly held property to prevent it from deinitializing.
+When you wish to restore the player full-screen, provide the player view to move back into the player view controller then present it again.
 Be sure to set the view controller property to `nil` when the user wishes to close the player or PiP.

 ```swift
 func playerViewController(_ viewController: HMPlayerViewController, didFinishWith pipView: UIView?) {